-Almost all the businesses are moving to digital, e.g. banks, retail, telco, and more.
+Almost all businesses are going through digital transformation in one way or another and moving to digital, e.g. banks, retail, telco, and more.
 Companies are now using digital infrastructure to carry out their online operations to get people connected with what they want.
 Still, many companies are continuing to physically use identity checks, such as when one needs an in-person verification to open a bank account, get a new phone number, or notarize a document.
 In today’s rapidly growing online era, this is not a scalable solution; slowing and limiting digitization.
 Digital Identity Verification can speed up all these processes and helps remove issues such as remote location access and geographical boundaries.

 Digital Identity Verification for Buy Flow